4 July 2019

 This is an absolute must.
 I know you want to help your friends out but if you’re like me it could put you in an exhausting space after a while.
 Doesn’t mean you don’t help but just know when to draw the line so no one takes advantage of you.

 Speaking from someone who likes to overwork herself A LOT.
 Breaks are needed for your body.
 Listen to your body.
 If you feel tired, rest up, find something relaxing to do such as reading or just jamming to some of your favourite music.
-Go put those face masks on, listen to some hozier while you shriek like me or sing beautifully if you’re gifted.
+Go put those face masks on, listen to some Hozier while you shriek like me or sing beautifully if you’re gifted.
 Sigh.
-Go play some video games and tune out from this world or go kick a ball, maybe even learn self defence?
+Go play some video games, kick a ball, maybe even learn self-defence?
 As long as you’re putting yourself at ease.

-If you feel like you’re constantly down, or angry or stressed out.
-Seek help.
+If you feel like you’re constantly down, or angry or stressed out: seek help.
 I cannot stress this enough.
 I know how long it took me to get to counselling but if you have a counsellor don’t stop seeing her/him.
 They can help you out when you lose control.
 It’s something I absolutely hate, not having control.
-I have been so lucky because we have a counselling and well being service at the university itself.
-If you ever need help they have drop in services, after hours helplines and sessions for you to go to.
+I have been so lucky because we have a Counselling and Wellbeing Service at ARU itself.
+If you ever need help they have drop-in services, after hours helplines and sessions for you to go to.
 So feel free to try.

 This brings me to my final tip, it links back to the previous one.
 University is about new experiences and people.
 It offers so many things for each student to explore.
 The Students' Union offers so many societies and clubs that no student will ever feel like they don’t belong.
-Go show off your skills and make a new family with your passion sports or maybe join a society that you find interesting and meet a bunch of random people so completely different from you that you learn so much from them.
+Go show off your skills and make a new family with your passion.
+Sports, perhaps, or maybe join a society that you find interesting and meet a bunch of people so completely different from you that you learn so much from them.

 It’s important to have moments for yourself because time flies when you’re doing things and you’ll be exhausted after a point.
 Listen to your body, get help if needed.
-Laugh , find humour in little things, wear a big fat smile and conquer these years.
+Laugh, find humour in little things, wear a big smile and conquer these years.